sandrasungura/sungura/content/post/Illustration.en.md

 showImage: false
 ---

 Illustration made for the company E-lixir.
 This project arises from the need for an image that reflects the work they do in the company, to use them in social networks and web pages.
-Software: Illustrator.

 ![Illustration1](/images/Ilustracion1.jpg "Illustration1")